-Our trust board meets five times per year and forms the board of directors of the charity, overseeing the day-to-day running of our trust.
-It approves group-wide policies and procedures, signs off all the academy budgets, and holds the chief executive to account for performance and outcomes across all academies.
+Our trust board meets six times per year and forms the board of directors of the charity, overseeing the day-to-day running of our trust.
+It approves trust-wide policies and procedures, signs off all the academy budgets, and holds school and college trust leaders to account for performance and outcomes across all academies.
 It is also responsible for the approval of a written scheme of delegation of its financial powers and duties to its local academy boards, its finance committee, its audit and risk committee, the principals, and other staff.
 This scheme satisfies our trustees' ultimate responsibility for ensuring that there are adequate operational controls in place for all financial processes.
 It is operated in conjunction with the financial regulations of academy trusts.

 Our trust board is made up of nine trustees.
-There are currently vacanices for those with a finance and / or audit and risk background.
+There are currently vacancies for those with a finance and / or audit and risk background.